 Lake Nakuru, Kenya, Africa

 Lake Nakuru, located in the Rift Valley in the middle of eastern Kenya, attracts large numbers of wildlife, including flamingos, leopards, and lions.
-The Lake Nakuru National Park protects the wildlife, and it fosters a black and white rhino-stocking program, but human activity still threatens the lake and its wildlife.
+The Lake Nakuru National Park protects the wildlife and fosters a black and white rhino-stocking program.
+Human activity threatens the lake and its wildlife.
 It is about a two-hour drive northeast from Nairobi, Kenya.

-Lake Nakuru is surrounded by a grassland savannah and low-rolling hills, is highly saline, one to six feet deep, and supports a biodiversity of aquatic life.
-When the water is high, it swarms with thousands of flamingos.
-Lake Nakuru is a birdwatcher’s paradise, and they look for African fish eagles, Verreaux’s eagles, Goliath herons, kingfishers, a dozen predator birds, and 400 species of other birds.
+Lake Nakuru is surrounded by acacia forests, a grassland savannah, and low-rolling hills, highly saline, one to six feet deep, and supports a biodiversity of aquatic life.
+When the water is high during wet season, it swarms with thousands of greater and lesser flamingos.
+Lake Nakuru is a birdwatcher’s paradise, and they look for African fish eagles, Verreaux’s eagles, Goliath herons, kingfishers, a dozen predator birds, and over 400 species of other birds.

 Lake Atitlán, Guatemala